-This page provides you with Chief Technology Officer resume samples that you can use for inspiration in writing your own resume, or for creating one through our easy-to-use resume builder.
-Below you'll find our how-to section that will guide you through each section of a Chief technology officer resume.
+This page provides you with Chief Technology Officer resume samples to use to create your own resume with our easy-to-use resume builder.
+Below you'll find our how-to section that will guide you through each section of a Chief Technology Officer resume.

 So, when creating a resume for the position of CTO, you’re going to have to start off by creating a format which makes the resume appealing.
 You probably think opting for several fonts with several bright colors is a good idea but you’d be wrong.
 Recruiters aren’t interested in resumes they can’t read or find it difficult understanding, they want simplicity.